Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Sparse Graph Design and Peeling Decoder

 \subsection{Sparse Graph Design for Compressed Sensing}

 The design of sparse bipartite graphs for peeling decoders has been studied extensively in the context of erasure-correcting sparse-graph codes \cite{luby2001efficient,richardson2001capacity}.
-In this section, for simplicity we consider {\it the ensemble of left ${d}$-regular bipartite graphs} $\mathcal{G}_{\rm reg}^N(R, {d})$ consisting of $N$ left nodes and $R$ right nodes, where each left node $n\in[N]$ is connected to ${d}$ right nodes $r=1,\cdots,R$ uniformly at random and the number of right nodes is linear in the sparsity $R=\eta K$.
+In this section, for simplicity we consider {\it the ensemble of left ${d}$-regular bipartite graphs} $\mathcal{G}_{\rm reg}^N(R, {d})$ consisting of $N$ left nodes (unknown coefficients $x[k]$ for $k\in[N]$) and $R$ right nodes (compressed measurements $\mathbf{y}_r$ for $r=1,\cdots,R$), where each left node $k\in[N]$ is connected to ${d}$ right nodes $r=1,\cdots,R$ uniformly at random and the number of right nodes is linear in the sparsity $R=\eta K$.
 We call $\eta$ the {\it redundancy parameter}.

 The coding matrix $\mathbf{H}$ constructed from the regular graph ensemble conforms with a random ``balls-and-bins'' model, where each row of $\mathbf{H}$ corresponds to a ``bin'' (i.e., right node) and each column of $\mathbf{H}$ corresponds to a ``ball'' (i.e., left node).
-If the $(r,n)$-th entry $H_{r,n}=1$, then we say that the $n$-th ball is thrown into the $r$-th bin.
-In the ``balls-and-bins'' model associated with the regular ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$, each ball $n\in[N]$ is thrown uniformly at random to ${d}$ bins.
-In the context of LDPC codes, the $n$-th coefficient $x[n]$ (variable node) appears in the parity check constraints in $d$ right nodes (check nodes) chosen uniformly at random.
+If the $(r,k)$-th entry $H_{r,k}=1$, then we say that the $k$-th ball is thrown into the $r$-th bin.
+In the ``balls-and-bins'' model associated with the regular ensemble $\mathcal{G}_{\rm reg}^N(R, {d})$, each ball $k\in[N]$ is thrown uniformly at random to ${d}$ bins.
+In the context of LDPC codes, the $k$-th coefficient $x[k]$ (variable node) appears in the parity check constraints in $d$ right nodes (check nodes) chosen uniformly at random.
 For example, consider a smaller example with $N=8$ left nodes and $R=5$ nodes, where $\mathbf{x}=[x[0],\cdots,x[7]]^T$ is some generic signal vector.
 Then, an instance from the $2$-regular ensemble $\mathcal{G}_{\rm reg}^8(5, 2)$ and the associated coding matrix $\mathbf{H}$ are shown in \figref{fig:example_coding_matrix}.

 In our compressed sensing design, the sparse bipartite graph for peeling is the ``pruned'' graph after removing the left nodes with zero values.
 For example, if the signal is $4$-sparse with non-zero coefficients $x[1]$, $x[4]$, $x[5]$ and $x[6]$, then the {\it ``pruned'' graph} is reduced to that in \figref{fig:example_coding_matrix_pruned} on the right from the {\it full graph} on the left.
 Another example of a ``pruned'' graph has been shown in \figref{fig:example_bipartite}, which is associated with a $5$-sparse signal and a left $2$-regular graph with $N=20$ left nodes and $R=9$ right nodes.